The Leadership Challenge: Important leadership traits

 Kouzes and Posner believe that leadership is learned, not something one is born with.
 They look at traits seen within introvert and extrovert personalities, and examine how they can be developed into leaders by using those skills.
 For example, extroverts lean towards sharing of their thoughts and ideas with energy to larger groups, when introverts tend to be more quiet and one-on-one in their engagement about ideas to others.
 A survey featured in the book shows that honesty is the most respected personality trait that a leader can have.
-Three additional traits that leaders around the world share are forward-thinking, inspiration, and competency.
+Three additional traits that leaders around the world share are forward-thinking, inspiration, and competence.

 The book also looks at work styles and how people function in organizational settings, and how to improve skills like visionising based on their personality traits.
 Kouzes and Posner express an importance in having a "shared vision" for everyone on one's team or at one's company.
 If a shared vision can be developed and exhibited, staff will be more prone to feeling confident and motivated in their job.
 Symbolic language like metaphors and storytelling are also important components to leadership skills.
 Kouzes and Posner believe that symbolic language helps in persuasion and gathering buy-in.
 Using emotive words and images also helps in inspiring those leaders are leading or hoping to lead.
 Positive thinking and expression is another key concept in leadership within the book.
 Positivity can rub off on others around the leader, leading to productivity and satisfaction.
 Balancing positivity with negativity is important, with positivity a tool that leaders can use to get buy-in from staff for projects and programs.
 Charisma, honesty, and being emotional are also seen as good signs of leadership.